The-Social-Proof-Foundation/mys-mydata/docs/KeyServerOps.md

 # Key server operations

-Use this guide to operate a Seal key server in either of the following scenarios:
+Use this guide to operate a MyData key server in either of the following scenarios:

 - **As a service provider:** run a key server as a service for developers.
 - **As a developer:** run a key server for your own development and testing.